German Universities Excellence Initiative: Overview

-Altogether €2.7 billion (€1.9 billion for 2007–2012) of additional funds will be distributed over the coming five years, most of this coming from the federal government.
+Altogether €2.7 billion (€1.9 billion for 2007–2012) of additional funds have been distributed over the course of five years, most of this coming from the federal government.
 The WR is responsible for the third line of funding, and the DFG is responsible for the first and second lines of funding.

 Results

-Winners: Future Concept 2019 (Current projects)
+Winners: Future Concept 2019 (current projects)

 11 future concepts across 13 universities were selected for funding in 2019.
 Six universities retained their status for a third time: RWTH Aachen, FU Berlin (as part of the Berlin University Alliance), Heidelberg University, University of Konstanz, LMU Munich, and Technical University of Munich.
 Three further universities retained their status for a second consecutive time: HU Berlin (as part of the Berlin University Alliance), TU Dresden, and the University of Tübingen.
 The Karlsruhe Institute of Technology returned to excellence status for a second time after having been funded in the first round (2006).
 The three first-time excellence universities are the University of Bonn, University of Hamburg, and TU Berlin (as part of the Berlin University Alliance).

-Winners: Future Concept 2012–2019 (Completed projects)
+Winners: Future Concept 2012–2019 (completed projects)

 Out of the 140 universities in Germany 11 universities were chosen, among them five new winners (HU Berlin, University of Bremen, University of Cologne, TU Dresden, University of Tübingen) and six title holders: RWTH Aachen, FU Berlin, Heidelberg University, University of Konstanz, LMU Munich, and Technical University of Munich.
 As in 2006 and 2007, also other universities were awarded for special clusters of excellence and renowned graduate schools.

-Winners: Future Concept 2006/2007–2012 (Completed projects)
+Winners: Future Concept 2006/2007–2012 (completed projects)

 The funding for a future concept does often, but not necessarily result in a superior overall budget compared to other German universities.
 For example, due to its small size, the University of Constance is, despite this additional funding, not included in the top 20 funded universities in Germany.